apurvaakochar/FieldClimateChallenge/README.md

 • **Login Screen** with username and password fields and you are welcome to layout it according to your wishes.

-• **Home Screen** with the title "Weather" and rest can be left blank.
+• **Home Screen** with the title "Weather" and displaying the user information.
+Choose what you would like to display.

 ### Architecture